docker/docs/ee/ucp/admin/install/install-on-azure.md

 ### Azure Configuration File

-For Docker UCP to integrate in to Microsoft Azure, an Azure configuration file will need to be placed within each UCP node in your cluster.
-This file will need to be placed at `/etc/kubernetes/azure.json`.
+For Docker UCP to integrate into Microsoft Azure, you need to place an Azure configuration file within each UCP node in your cluster, at `/etc/kubernetes/azure.json`.

 See the template below.
 Note entries that do not contain `****` should not be changed.